-The following table summarizes our contractual obligations as of October 31, 2014.
+The following table summarizes our contractual obligations as of October 31, 2015.

-Payments Due By Period Less More (Dollars in thousands) Than 1-3 3-5 than Contractual Obligation 1 Year Years Years 5 Years Total Short-term debt 1 \$ 20,818 \$ - \$ - \$ -: \$ 20,818 Long-term debt 1 6,640 26,210 97,500 225,000 355,350 Interest payments 2 17,960 35,267 34,512 204,373 292,112 Deferred compensation arrangements 3 514 1,028 599 2,141 Purchase obligations 4 18,921 18,921 Acquisition 5 197,882 30,000 - 227,882 Operating leases 6 15,308 18,780 9,548 23,886 67,522 Other 7 15,291 15,291 Total \$293,334 \$111,285 \$142,159 \$453,259 \$1,000,037
+Payments Due By Period Less More (Dollars in thousands) Than 1-3 3-5 than Contractual Obligation 1 Year Years Years 5 Years Total Long-term debt 1 \$23,110 \$ 46,070 \$ 84,500 \$225,000 \$378,680 Interest payments 2 19,131 36,438 33,398 188,292 277,259 Deferred compensation arrangements 3 517 1,035 86 1,638 Purchase obligations 4 4,663 - - 4,663 Operating leases 5 13,956 18,439 13,177 32,113 77,685 Other 6 5,285 - 5,285 Total \$66,662 \$101,982 \$131,161 \$445,405 \$745,210

-- Principal payments in accordance with our credit facilities and long-term debt agreements. - Interest payments for outstanding short-term and long-term debt obligations.
-Interest on variable rate debt was calculated using the interest rate as of October 31, 2014. - The unfunded deferred compensation arrangements, covering certain current and retired management employees, consists primarily of salary and bonus deferrals under our deferred compensation plans.
-Our estimated distributions in the contractual obligations table are based upon a number of assumptions including termination dates and participant elections.
-Deferred compensation balances are invested according to the election of the participant in an array of funds that is substantially similar to the array of funds offered under The Toro Company Investment, Savings and Employee Stock Ownership Plan, and are payable at the election of the participant.
-Purchase obligations represent contracts or commitments for the purchase of raw materials - As of October 27, 2014, we entered into an Asset Purchase Agreement for the acquisition of the BOSS business, which was subject to certain closing conditions.
-On November 14, 2014, this acquisition closed for \$227.9 million, subject to certain post-closing adjustments, which included a cash payment of \$197.9 million and issuance of a long-term note of \$30.0 million. - Operating lease obligations do not include payments to property owners covering real estate taxes and common area maintenance.

-Payment obligation in connection with the renovation of our original corporate facility located at Bloomington, Minnesota.

-As of October 31, 2014, we also had \$16.2 million in outstanding letters of credit issued, including standby letters of credit, during the normal course of business, as required by some vendor contracts.
-In addition to the above contractual obligations, we may be obligated for additional cash outflows of \$5.2 million of unrecognized tax benefits, including interest and penalties.
+- Principal payments in accordance with our credit facilities and long-term debt agreements. - Interest payments for outstanding long-term debt obligations.
+Interest on variable rate debt was calculated using the interest rate as of October 31, 2015. - The unfunded deferred compensation arrangements, covering certain retired management employees, consist primarily of salary and bonus deferrals under our deferred compensation plans.
+Our estimated distributions in the contractual obligations table are based upon a number of assumptions including termination dates and participant elections. - Purchase obligations represent contracts or commitments for the purchase of raw materials. - Operating lease obligations do not include payments to property owners covering real estate taxes and common area maintenance. - Payment obligation in connection with the renovation of our original corporate facility located at Bloomington, Minnesota the normal course of business, as required by some vendor contracts.
+In addition to the contractual obligations described in the foregoing table, we may be obligated for additional net cash outflows related to \$5.6 million of unrecognized tax benefits, including interest and penalties.
 The payment and timing of any such payments is affected by the ultimate resolution of the tax years that are under audit or remain subject to examination by the relevant taxing authorities.